codedealer/nodejs-livolo/README.md

 # nodejs-livolo
 Nodejs library for livolo switches.

-I use it for Blynk lybrary.

-Depending on wiring-pi library (http://wiringpi.com)
+Depending on [rpio](https://github.com/jperkin/node-rpio) to support all major versions of node
 ```
-npm install wiringpi-node
+npm install rpio
 ```

 #Example